 your collectible - if you're interested, we can show you what they currently have available when you place your order.

 • We do recommend making an appointment rather than just walking in with your collection.
-The owners are here 90% of the time, but we don't want you to visit when we're not here - or during a gaming tournament or an inventory day when other business is taking priority.
+The owners are here 90% of the time, but we may not be able to give you our full attention during a gaming tournament or an inventory day - and we'd hate for you to waste your time if we're taking a day off.
 Please make an appointment - you don't want to cart around your books more than absolutely necessary.

 Can I have anything else officially graded?